jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 sequence and on finishing xinput-calibrator will return output similar to the following.

+**Warning**: This external program's output describes out-of-date information on how to configure your device.

     ~$ xinput_calibrator --device "9"
     Calibrating standard Xorg driver "Wacom BambooFun 2FG 4x5 Pen stylus" current calibration values: min_x=0, max_x=14720 and min_y=0, max_y=9200